ivancuric/js-perf/README.md

 ## Setting the target

-First of all, let's get the following out of the way.
-If you're testing exclusively on your desktop device (you are testing, right?), you're excluding [more than 50%](http://gs.statcounter.com/platform-market-share/desktop-mobile-tablet) of your  users.
+First of all, let's get the following out of the way; If you're testing exclusively on your desktop device, you're excluding [more than 50%](http://gs.statcounter.com/platform-market-share/desktop-mobile-tablet) of your  users.

 ![enter image description here](https://i.imgur.com/6XtNnds.png)